 Languages Tests

 Language skills matter.
 You must pass the English or French exams to qualify for CEC.
-There are two English language tests you can take, these are the CELPIP (Canadian English Language Proficiency Index Program) and the IELTS (International English Language Testing System).
+There are two English language tests you can take.
+These are the CELPIP (Canadian English Language Proficiency Index Program) and the IELTS (International English Language Testing System).

 Work Experience Requirements

 You must have at least one year of work experience in one of these NOC levels.
-It doesn’t matter if you work part-time or full-time so long as you meet the required working hours of 1,580 hours or 30 hours per week.
+It doesn’t matter if you work part-time or full-time so long as you meet the required working hours of 1,580 or 30 hours per week.
 This work experience must not be as a self-employed person or while you have studied!
 Work experience must be after you have graduated from university, so please be aware!
 This work experience must be within three years of your application.
 You can find out what your NOC level is on the CIC website.
-Just enter in your occupation to find out your job code and level.
+Just enter your occupation to find out your job code and level.

 Make sure that you have the following: